 Crucially, because of this, anyone who places a bet on the Red team will get better odds than they would have if they’d placed a bet on the Red team before the event had started.
 Cashing out too could have proved to be a sound decision too.

-The odds are decided in real time by the bookmaker, and are updated based on whatever is happening during the event – an insider tip from me to you – can also be influenced by what has happened in similar situations in previous events.
+The odds are decided in real time by the bookmaker, and are updated based on whatever is happening during the event.
+They can also be influenced by what has happened in similar situations in previous events.

 Every instance of what’s happening in the event is taken into consideration and used to alter the odds accordingly.
-It’s this system that is used during In betting across every sport, or event, in order to provide the most accurate and exciting in-play betting experience possible.
+It’s this system that is used during in betting across every sport, or event, in order to provide the most accurate in-play betting experience possible.

 In-play Betting: Our tips

 Many of the in-play betting tips also relevant to the standard type of betting.
-If you a follow a plan and certain strategies, then these can certainly support your in-play betting efforts, and improve the chances of you winning.
+If you a follow a plan and certain strategies, then these can certainly support your in-play betting efforts.

 Here are some examples of those betting tips are below: